Efesto/blog/_posts/2022-09-02-Daily-Journal.md

 title: "Remote daily and Daily journal"
 ---

-Recently I've started leading a small engineering team of 4 in Kloeckner.I.
+Recently I've started leading a small engineering team of 4.

 This team was formed anew and in a remote working context and given the novelty of it, I took the occasion for rethinking some team-working approaches including the infamous remote daily.